 It’s why, when it comes to the summer we like to spend as much time outside as possible!
 (For those of us living in all weather and season countries).

 Any material that is as close to nature as you can get.
-Bamboo, rattan, wicker and woven decor have become more popular in lighting and furniture.
+Wood, bamboo, rattan, wicker and woven decor have become more popular in lighting and furniture.
 You can use linens and cotton for bedding and soft furnishings.
 Ceramics, crystals and geodes are great for decorating.
 Anything from Mother Earth herself!

 So creating a biophilia interior as pretty simple to achieve and can have many benefits for us!
 Which of these ideas do you think you’ll try to implement in your home?
 Let me know in the comments below!